FTarfasse/quick-perf-wiki/SQL-annotations.md

 }
 ```

-# Disable some default annotations
+# Disable some global annotations
 ## @EnableSqlCrossJoin
 To decide to enable a cross join in a specific case if you add @DisableSqlCrossJoin check for every test or at test class level.